Fieroes Zeroual

 Fieroes Zeroual (born 29 November 1972) is a Dutch businesswoman and former politician who served as an MP in the House of Representatives for the Pim Fortuyn List (LPF) from 2002 to 2003.

 Biography

-Zeroual was born in Helmond, North Brabant in 1972 to a family of Moroccan descent.
+Zeroual was born in Helmond, North Brabant in 1972 to a family of Moroccan and Muslim descent.
 She ran a nail studio in Helmond and a jewelry business in Tilburg.
 Zeroual was also involved in setting up a local newspaper in Tilburg.

-She first became involved in politics in 2002 when she joined the Pim Fortuyn List and was elected to the House of Representatives during the election held that year.
+She first became involved in politics in 2002 when she joined the Pim Fortuyn List.
+According to Hans Smolders, Zeroual telephoned the LPF office after reading Fortuyn's interview on Islam in de Volkskrant and first launched into a barrage of criticism immediately followed by praise for Fortuyn when she said she always read Elsevier columns with great interest and requested to join the party.
+She subsequently assisted in selecting other candidates for the party with Mat Herben.
+She was elected to the House of Representatives during the 2002 Dutch general election held that year.
 In parliament she focused on matters related to asylum and integration.
-In parliament she stood out because of her open-minded nature, but also short action.
+In parliament she stood out because of her open-minded and concise nature, but also short action.
 Her maiden speech covered only a few lines.
+However, she also admitted to having mental health struggles in the wake of Fortuyn's death.

-She left politics in 2003 and moved to Hong Kong for a period before relocating to the United States to run a new business focusing on health and nutrition.
+Zeroual left politics in 2003 and moved to Hong Kong for a period before relocating to the United States to run a new business focusing on health and nutrition.